-Include, Respect, I Self Direct (IRIS) is a Medicaid HCBS waiver available to elderly and disabled Wisconsin residents that provides a variety of services and supports for long term care outside of a skilled nursing facility.
-The program is based on the Cash and Counseling model, also referred to as consumer or participant direction.
+Include, Respect, I Self Direct (IRIS) is a Medicaid HCBS waiver available to elderly and disabled Wisconsin residents that provides a variety of services and supports for long-term care outside of a skilled nursing facility.
+This program is based on the Cash and Counseling model, which is also referred to as consumer or participant direction.
 In this model of program, the enrolled individual, their legal guardian, or their power of attorney is responsible for self-directing their care instead of having the state act solely on their behalf.

 A qualified participant, working with a case manager, determines their desired "outcomes" from long term care.
 They decide what sort of living arrangements and later life care they hope to achieve.
 Then, they identify the care services, goods and other supports necessary to achieve those outcomes; this is collectively referred to as their "Service and Support Plan."
 A budget is allocated for the Plan that the participant controls and is free to spend on anything outlined in the Plan.
 The individuals select from whom to purchase goods and services including their personal care service.

 One particularly attractive component of the IRIS program is that individuals can hire family and friends as their caregivers.
 Family members, including spouses and the adult children of aging parents, can be paid for providing personal care services.
 However, one exception is for a live-in caregiver, in which family members cannot be paid to provide this service.
-Caregivers are subject to background checks, must be qualified to provide the care and must pay taxes on the wages they receive.
+Caregivers are subject to background checks, must be qualified to provide the care, and must pay taxes on the wages they receive.
 Specifically for the IRIS program, this option is called Self Directed Personal Care (SDPC).

 This program is not limited to individuals living at home.
-Those residing in adult family homes, group homes and even some assisted living communities are eligible to participate in this program.
-However, they may be eligible for a broader range of services and supports if they live at home.
+Those residing in adult family homes, group homes, and even some assisted living communities are eligible to participate in this program.
+However, persons may be eligible for a broader range of services and supports if they live at home.